testreet/rnmrfit/README.md

 plot(fit)
 ```

 Although the default parameters work in this case, other cases may require some fine tuning.
 There are four optional parameters to consider: `include.phase` is a binary `TRUE`/`FALSE` toggle, `baseline.degree` is the polynomial order of each baseline spline, `n.knots` is the number of interior spline knots (the overall baseline is divided into `n.knots + 1` regions), and `include.difference` is another `TRUE`/`FALSE` toggle that controls whether separate baselines should be used for the real and imaginary data.
-Although both real and imaginary data should theoretically share the same baseline, difference could arise from instrumental artefacts or from large peaks close to but outside the considered chemical shift range impacting the imaginary data more than the real data.
+Although both real and imaginary data should theoretically share the same baseline, difference could arise from a number of possible sources.
 The following is an example of how the default options can be overriden:

 ```
 #!R